The Black Angel's Death Song

 The song was not popular with clubs, according to Reed in a Matrix rendition of the song ("As a matter of fact, when a club wanted to close for a while, they would get in touch with us and ask us to play this song.")
 In late 1965, Al Aronowitz arranged for the Velvets to play at the Café Bizarre in Greenwich Village for a fortnight in December 1965; while there, they played a "furious" version of "Black Angel's Death Song"; the manager ordered them not to play that song again, to which the band responded by playing it again "with a vengeance", and were sacked.

 Recording

 The song was recorded in April 1966 at Scepter Studios in Manhattan.
 The music is dominated by the piercing sound of John Cale's electric viola, creating dissonance throughout the song.
 Also throughout the song are loud bursts of audio feedback, primarily from Cale hissing into the microphone.
-Reed and Morrison's guitars in the song are downtuned (dropped tuning) a whole step (as is common with a handful of other songs on The Velvet Underground & Nico).
+Reed and Morrison's guitars in the song are tuned down a whole step, as is common with a handful of other songs on The Velvet Underground & Nico.